- Tea Basics

 The level of oxidation or exposure to the elements, is what determines whether a tea is white, green, oolong or black.

-As it already probably makes sense to you, white teas are the least processed teas.
+As it already probably makes sense to you, white teas are the least processed teas and among the rearest teas in the world.
 Harney & Sons white tea is hand plucked, unopened silver or white buds that are air-dried and often loaded with downy hairs.
-White teas brew a subtle blend of sweetnes and vegetal flowers and have the least caffeine.
+White teas brew a subtle blend of sweetnessand vegetal flowers and have the least caffeine.

 Green tea production methods vary but include oxidation and drying time with a focus to preserve the vivid green colour.
 Green teas normally have low caffeine content but a bit higher than in white teas.